 Did you know that Taha’a is the origin of two of a girl’s best friends?!
 Pearls and vanilla!
 Yes, Taha’a, French Polynesia is home to some of the most prestigious pearl and vanilla farms in the world.

 Aside from that, the white-sand beaches and beautiful blue water are nothing short of stunning.
 The island is a neighbor to the more popular Bora Bora.
-It is very similar, but provides a more authentic Polynesian experience as there are less tourists and tourist attractions.
+It is very similar but provides a more authentic Polynesian experience as there are fewer tourists and tourist attractions.
 Much of the lodging on the island is simply houses located on stilts that stand right on the water.

 Gorgeous beaches, astonishing waterfalls, and warm tropical weather.
 Jamaica is truly beautiful.
 However, the best thing about Jamaica is no doubt the culture.
 There is so, so much of it to take in.